Classof2020/classof2020.github.io/_class/nischal_shrestha.md

 memberid:
 layout: profile
 ---
+Girls used to call me "ugly" then they see my bank account, then they start to call me "ugly and poor".

+Don't worry about my life because I don't give damn about yours.

+I am day dreamer and night thinker.

+I always go to date at night with my bed, We really sleep together.

 Nischal says, he is "Nepal by birth, Nepal by heart and Nepal by thought".
 Nischal is one of the most simple and humble guy you will ever find in this earth.